huntlabs/hunt-time/README.md

 ## About hunt-time
-hunt-time is a time module and similar to Joda-time and Java.time api.
+hunt-time is a time library and similar to Joda-time and Java.time api.

 ## Features